-Kryptor has not been officially audited by a third party, but some cryptographers kindly provided feedback on the design, the source code has likely been reviewed by some security researchers as a result of the HackerOne bug bounty program, the design is well documented, and the code is easy to read, meaning it is easy to audit.
+Kryptor has not been officially audited by a third party, but some cryptographers kindly provided feedback on the design, the source code has been reviewed by some security researchers as a result of the HackerOne bug bounty program, the design is well documented, and the code is easy to read, meaning it is easy to audit.
 Furthermore, the libsodium library is used for all of the cryptography, which was audited in 2017.